aescobarr/djangoref/README.md

 * Create a workspace to store the created layers
 * Publish a few layers from the PostgreSQL database

-Right now this must be done manually, but we are working on scripts to automate all this via scripts that interact with the GeoServer RESTFul API.

 ### Installing